mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 Active wave: `B.W0 - Candidate-to-Release Closure`

 Formation status: **RED — P1, P2 and P3 are row-complete with zero surviving
-candidates; the isolated every-subject ≥10× prototype is RED and both formation clean audits remain blocked**
+candidates; the user reopened P4 to challenge their cost assumptions without changing the scannerless or ≥10× laws; both formation clean audits remain blocked**

 Release status: **NO RELEASE**